 Up to date

-This page is up to date for Godot 4.3.
 If you still find outdated information, please open an issue.

-Change scenes manually
+Change scenes manually¶

 Sometimes it helps to have more control over how you swap scenes around.
 A Viewport's child nodes will render to the image it generates.
 This holds true even for nodes outside of the "current" scene.
 Autoloads fall into this category, and also scenes which you instantiate and add to the tree at runtime: